fi0321/fi0321/README.md

 ### Hi there 👋

 My name is Fahad Ijaz, and I'm a fullstack developer!
-I have experience with the React/Node.js/PostgreSQL stack on a professional level, and have worked on some personal projects with the likes of Python, Java, ASP.NET and C#.
+I have experience with the React/Node.js/PostgreSQL stack, and have worked on some personal projects with the likes of Python, Java, ASP.NET and C#.
 I am also working on Data Science projects and am knowledgable about Pandas, Numpy, Tableau, R and D3.js.
 I am in the process of completing Google Advanced Data Analytics Certificate.
 I am currently seeking full-time employment.

 ## What I am working on